 Electric outboard boat motors

-Some of the first electric outboards to hit the recreational boating market were smaller electric motors, often used as trolling motors on fishing boats.
+Some of the first electric outboards to hit the recreational boating market were smaller electric motors, typically used as trolling motors on fishing boats.

 Today, it’s possible to buy far more powerful electric outboard motors in the 1 to 80 hp (.75 to 60 kW) range, with ever more powerful versions hitting the market each year.
-In 2021, Vision Marine Technologies released the E-Motion 180E, a 180-hp beast of an electric outboard!
+In 2022, Norwegian start-up, Evoy launched the world’s most powerful outboard to date, the 225kW Storm, a 300-hp beast of an electric outboard!

 The range on electric outboard boat motors varies dramatically depending on your boat, total weight, propellor, and battery capacity.